 Flexible Work - Human Resources at Ohio State

-Ohio State supports flexible work arrangements to achieve a reliable and productive work environment that enables staff to balance work and personal needs.
-The university encourages college and unit leaders to take advantage of the opportunities where employees can work differently – through remote, hybrid or other work arrangements.
+Ohio State supports flexible work arrangements to achieve a reliable and productive work environment that enables staff to manage work and personal needs.
+The university encourages college and unit leaders to support opportunities where employees can work differently – through remote, hybrid or other work arrangements.
 The availability of flexible work options may change as we evolve in how we do our work.

 Flexible Work Details